-Gibraltar's total manageable emissions have decreased by 9% since 2015r and 8% since 2016r; this is a result of the following:
+Gibraltar's total manageable emissions have decreased by 5% since 2015r but have increased by 4% since 2017r; this is a result of the following:

-- Emissions from electricity generation have decreased by 19% since 2015r and 15% since 2016r; this is due to less fuel being used to generate a unit of electricity, implying improvements in efficiency at Gibraltar's electricity power stations.
-Electricity consumption by residents and activity in Gibraltar remained fairly consistent between 2015 and 2017. - Emissions from Waste are around 13% and 10% lower in 2017 than 2015r and 2016r (respectively) due to a reduction in total waste arisings sent to landfill (and composting). - Emissions from IPPU have decreased by 4% between 2015r and 2017; this follows trends in UK data that is used as a proxy for Gibraltar's emissions from product use (e.g. air conditioning and refrigeration). - Emissions from road transport in Gibraltar have increased by 5% due to more fuel being consumed by vehicles in Gibraltar. - Emissions from scope 3 waterborne navigation25 are 44% higher in the 2016r inventory than the 2015r inventory, largely due to longer liquid bulk container departing journey lengths in 2016; the reason for this is currently unknown.
-Trends in other vessel categories were more stable between the two years.
-These emissions have declined slightly since 2016r. - Emissions from aviation are around 36% higher in 2017 than 2015r, likely due to an increased number of flights to London Gatwick, London Heathrow and Manchester between 2015r and 2016r.
-Between 2016r and 2017, aviation emissions have increased by 4%, largely due to an increased number of flights to London Gatwick and Manchester.
+- By 2018, emissions from electricity generation have decreased by 16% compared to 2015r.
+This is despite an increase in emissions from electricity generation (a 4% increase) since 2017r.
+The decrease since 2015 is due to less fuel being used to generate a unit of electricity, implying improvements in efficiency at Gibraltar's electricity power stations.
+Electricity consumption by residents and activity in Gibraltar remained fairly consistent between 2015 and 2018.
+Emissions from IPPU have decreased by 8% between 2015r and 2018; this follows trends in UK data that is used as a proxy for Gibraltar's emissions from product use (e.g. air conditioning and refrigeration). - Emissions from aviation are around 9% lower in 2018 than 2015r, and 33% lower than in 2017r, likely due to a decreased number of flights to London Gatwick, London Heathrow and Manchester. - Emissions from Waste are around 6% lower in 2018 than 2015r due to a reduction in total waste arisings sent to landfill (and composting).
+However, an increase in total waste produced between 2017r and 2018 saw emissions rise by 7%. - Emissions from road transport in Gibraltar have increased by 18% due to more fuel being consumed by vehicles in Gibraltar.